 - Random drug testing

-At Stephen Bilkis & Associates, our New York Drug Crime Lawyer staff provides effective defenses for their clients in both the state and federal courts.
+At Stephen Bilkis & Associates, PLLC, our New York Drug Crime Lawyer staff provides effective defenses for their clients in both the state and federal courts.
 The knowledge of both court systems is important because while there is some overlap of drug laws, federal courts often hand down harsher sentences, and requires a different approach to defense.
 Our lawyers' experience in drug-related defenses includes:

 - Marijuana possession and possession with intent to sell